Jawi Peranakan: Description

 The Jawi Peranakan chose their spouses carefully, screening prospective matches for wealth and status, rather than racial origins.
 This enabled intermarriage between Jawi Peranakan and other prosperous local Muslim communities, like the Arabs, Indians and the Malay aristocrats.
 Despite assimilating into the Malay culture, the Jawi Peranakan maintained a distinct identity which was captured in their architecture, clothing, jewelry and cuisine.
-Also, the community placed a strong emphasis on getting an English education, especially since many Jawi Peranakans hold Colonial Government jobs.
+Also, the community placed a strong emphasis on getting an English education, especially since many Jawi Peranakans held Colonial Government jobs.
 Culturally, they contributed to the arts scene of the region, especially in music.

 The Jawi Peranakan were enterprising and progressive and by the late 19th century, they had accumulated considerable wealth and status and contributed to the economy as merchants and landlords.
 They were also literate and English-educated, easily qualifying for government jobs.
 A group of Jawi Peranakan financed the first Malay language newspaper, the Jawi-Peranakan.
 Its first editor was Munsyi Mohamed Said Bin Dada Mohiddin, a South Indian Muslim who remained as editor for 12 years, from 1876 to 1888.

 Demise of the community

 There are a few Jawi Peranakan families left in Singapore and Malaysia, especially Penang, which used to be their largest settlement.
 However, most today register as Malays.
 The loss of their identity is due to various causes.
 Economically, other competing mercantile groups were emerging.
 The Great Depression led many Jawi Peranakan business empires to bankruptcy and a severe fall in rent collected by landlords.
 Over time, the Jawi Peranakan grew increasingly dependent on government and clerical jobs.

 By the turn of the 20th century, the political climate favoured the Malays.
-As the largest racial group and the indigenous people of Malaya, they were seen as the natural successors to the British, with the waning of the British Empire.
+As the largest racial group and the indigenous people of Malaya, they were seen as the natural successors to the British with the waning of the British Empire.
 Projecting an identity that was distinctly apart from the Malays was therefore not expedient.
 In the 1920s and 1930s, the Jawi Peranakan were also criticised for their brand of religious belief of Hanafi Islam which is different from Shafi'i Islam practised by the Malays.
 Furthermore, the Jawi Peranakan tended to be reformist and they challenged the authority of Malay royalty in religious matters.
 Most were born and bred in the Straits Settlements, and had never been a subject of the Sultan.
 They therefore lacked this political and cultural quality which was seen to define a "true Malay".